 We made a stop at the falls to fill up the rest of my pack with brook water so I had reserves if we needed them and hit the bridge crossing at Lake Colden at 4:55 p.m.
 We stopped to take a good look at the lake and up at Colden while also debating jumping in to the refreshing water and cooling off.

-After deciding against getting too wet, we made the 1.1 mile segment back to the second sign in book and that took us thirty-one minutes.
-We took a few minutes to sign out before making the last slug out by 5:28 p.m.
+After deciding against getting too wet, we made the 1.1 mile segment back to the second sign in book and that took us thirty-one minutes (5:28 p.m. at the book).
+We took a few minutes to sign out before making the last slog out.
 We eventually made it back to the parking lot at 7:10 p.m. for a total time on trail of twelve hours.

 Once signed out, we checked our steps on our Fitbits.
 For Allen, I had hit 50,000 steps and for this one it was at 55,000.
 We figured with both peaks, we were right at about twenty miles and were pretty tired.